-1. When and what personal information do we collect from the people that visit our website and on which legal basis?
+1. When, why and what personal data does MACS collect from the people that visit the web-site and on which legal basis?

-We collect information from you when you enter the website or enter information on our site.
-Each time you access our website, information data, transmitted by your browser is stored in so-called server log files.
-Details include the name of your provider, your IP address, your browser type and version, browser language, your operating system, page from which the request comes and the time of the server enquiry, time zone difference to Greenwich Mean Time (GMT), spe-cific page from which the request comes, access status/http status, amount of data transmitted in each case, name of requested files and session-cookies.
-We use no tools and generally have no means to attribute this data to specific individuals, insofar ruling out the possibility of personal identification unless we get information.
+For technical reasons MACS collects information data from you when you access the website or enter information on the site.
+This data, transmitted by your browser, is stored in so-called server log-files.
+In detail this includes the name of your provider, your IP address, your browser type and version, browser language, your operating system, the page where the request comes from and the time of the server enquiry, time zone difference to Greenwich Mean Time (GMT), access status/http status, amount of data transmitted in each case, name of requested files and session cookies.

-- rate request: contact data such as company, name, phone and e-mail; requested ship-ping details such as precarriage, port of loading, port of discharge, oncarriage; cargo de-tails such as commodity, weight, no. of packages, container type, hazardous goods (yes/no), remarks on harbor and direction of travel
+- rate request: contact data such as company, name, phone and e-mail; requested shipping details such as precarriage, port of loading, port of discharge, oncarriage; cargo details such as commodity, weight, number of packages, container type, hazardous goods (yes/no), remarks on harbor and direction of travel

 - request on services and terminals: starting harbor, destination and line